Keep your credit healthy when seeking a mortgage

 There are things people can do to keep their credit score high at all times, such as paying all bills on time, staying well below the limits on their credit cards and avoiding several credit inquiries in a short period of time.
 There also are steps to follow when preparing to apply for a mortgage and while the loan is being underwritten or during the closing process.

-Perhaps the most important credit step someone can take before applying for a loan is checking their credit score and report to make sure everything is accurate.
+Perhaps the most important credit step someone can take before applying for a loan is checking their credit report to make sure their score is accurate.
 There are three main, nationwide credit-reporting agencies, and Americans can obtain one free report from each agency per year.

 If anything is inaccurate in the report, you have the right to challenge it with the reporting credit agency.
 If possible, include any proof that the information is wrong — although, according to Elizabeth Karwowski, CEO of Get Credit Healthy, you should dispute this information only once in any 30-day period to avoid triggering extra investigations.